Parents and Children: Distinguishing Multimodal DeepFakes from Natural Images: Introduction

 \smallbreak \textbf{Contributions} In summary, the main contributions of this work are as follows: \begin{itemize}[nosep] \item We develop a framework that utilizes machine-generated variants of natural images to investigate the detectability of diffusion model-generated images at the semantic and perceptual levels.
 By filtering the semantic content of natural images through natural language descriptions, we create a dataset of machine-generated images that can be used to investigate the performance of fake detection against modern diffusion models. \item We demonstrate that contrastive-based features can be effectively employed for fake detection against modern diffusion models, with high recognition rates. \item We propose a contrastive-based disentanglement approach to distinguish between low-level and semantic features in modern visual extractors.
 This allows us to distinguish between natural images and the generated ones using only semantic cues while neglecting the perceptual ones.
-This is important for the future development of more realistic generators. \item We generate and release the COCOFake dataset, which contains over 600k fake images linked to natural images through captions.
-This dataset can be used to test and evaluate the performance of fake detection algorithms against diffusion model-generated images. \end{itemize}
+This is important for the future development of more realistic generators. \item We generate and release the COCOFake dataset\footnote{\rev{The dataset can be downloaded at this link: \url{https://github.com/aimagelab/COCOFake}.}}, which contains over 1.2M fake images linked to natural images through captions.
+This dataset can be used to test and evaluate the performance of fake detection algorithms against diffusion model-generated images and assess their robustness in detecting fake images generated by different text-to-image generative models. \end{itemize}